onlyhavecans/dotfiles/README.md

 ### Mac

-Start by installing [homebrew](https://brew.sh/) then curlbash the inti-macos.sh script!
+Start by installing [homebrew](https://brew.sh/) then curlbash the init-macos.sh script!

 ## Apps